 Supplementary Table 1

-This table shows the number of individual datasets being flagged and segregated due to insufficient reads and due to having an overdispersion parameter ρ>0.34.
+This table shows eight studies performing allele-specific analyses using different tools and parameters, e.g. read mapping with a range of read aligners, alignment to different reference genomes and variations of statistical tests in detecting the allele-specific variants.

 Supplementary Table 2

+This table shows the number of individual datasets being flagged and segregated due to insufficient reads and due to having an “overdispersed” allelic ratio distribution.

+*We define an “overdispersed” ChIP-seq dataset by ρ ≥ 0.3, while an “overdispersed” RNA-seq dataset is defined more strictly by ρ ≥ 0.125, which is one standard deviation more than the mean overdispersion in the RNA-seq datasets in our processing.

+Supplementary Table 3

 This table shows the slope and Pearson’s correlation results for two DNA-binding proteins, PU.1 and CTCF, and ASE for parent-child and parent-parent comparisons.